-Gall is a specialist dispute resolution law firm with a team of 17 lawyers, making it one of the larger commercial litigation practices in Hong Kong.
-The partners are all City-trained trial lawyers and have extensive experience in a wide variety of litigation, mediation and arbitration.
+Gall is a leading dispute resolution law firm in Hong Kong.
+We specialise in handling highly complex disputes, many of which involve multijurisdictional litigation.
+Our lawyers have a wealth of experience in a wide variety of litigation, mediation and arbitration.